 About the author:

 Carolyn Ivanoff is a retired high school administrator and educator.
 She writes and speaks frequently on American history at local, state, and national venues.
 In 2003 Carolyn was named Civil War Trust’s Teacher of the Year.
 In 2010, 2011 and 2013 her education programs received Awards of Merit from the Connecticut League of History Organizations.
 In 2016 Carolyn was honored by the Connecticut Council of Social Studies with the Bruce Fraser Friend of the Social Studies Award.
 In 2018-19 Carolyn served as project coordinator for the 17th Connecticut Flagpole preservation and re-dedication project on Barlow’s Knoll at Gettysburg National Military Park.
 This project was honored with a 2019 Award of Merit from the Connecticut League of History Organizations (CLHO) for preservation.
-She is currently working on a manuscript of unpublished first hand experiences by members of the 17th Connecticut Regiment at Gettysburg.
+Her first book, We Fought at Gettysburg, was published in 2023.
+In addition, an article on the role of the 17th CVI was published in Gettysburg Magazine, no. 73 in Fall 2025.
+She is currently writing a Civil War biography of Cornelia Hancock scheduled for publication in 2026 by Gettysburg Publishing.